-3. Curriculum Content at a Glance
+3.1 Content

 All candidates study all the Core Content in either:

 Option A

 Emergence of a Nation 1754-1890

 The content focuses on the following Key Questions:

 - How and why did the United States develop as an independent nation? - Why had the borders of the United States changed so much by 1853? - How and why did the lives of Native Americans change? - What were the causes and consequences of the Civil War? - How, and with what effects, did the economy change after 1850? - What was the impact of immigration after 1850?